SlicerProstate/SliceTracker-guide/docs/user_guide/bx_planning.md

 We will walk you through those steps.

-**WARNING**: you must complete biopsy plan preparation before the intra-procedural images could be sent to SliceTracker!
+**WARNING**: If you have pre-procedural data that will be used for biopsy target placement, you must complete biopsy plan preparation before the intra-procedural images could be sent to SliceTracker!